SirIle/sirile.github.io/content/posts/2026-03-02-agent-team-what-happens-when-ai-agents-work-together.md

 The most recent addition is a bridge that connects agent-team to external development tools.
 I use [Kiro CLI](https://kiro.dev) for most of my coding, and I wanted its agents to be able to communicate with the agent-team in real time.

-The bridge uses [MCP (Model Context Protocol)](https://modelcontextprotocol.io/) — a standard for giving AI agents access to tools.
+The bridge uses [MCP (Model Context Protocol)](https://modelcontextprotocol.io/) – a standard for giving AI agents access to tools.
 A dedicated liaison agent handles the relay: it receives requests from Kiro, sends them to the appropriate agent-team channel, waits for a response, and relays it back.

-This closed a powerful feedback loop: I can ask the coordinator what tools it needs, implement them in Kiro, and have the team test them immediately — all without switching contexts.
+This closed a powerful feedback loop: I can ask the coordinator what tools it needs, implement them in Kiro, and have the team test them immediately – all without switching contexts.
 I'll write more about this pattern in a follow-up post.

 ## What I've learned

-**The human-in-the-loop bottleneck is real.** When every test requires manual interaction, you become the slowest part of the system.
+The human-in-the-loop bottleneck is real.
+When every test requires manual interaction, you become the slowest part of the system.
 Invest early in testing and simulation infrastructure that lets agents operate without waiting for you.

-**Agents are better at specifying tools than humans are.** When the coordinator tells you what it needs, the specification is grounded in actual usage.
+Agents are better at specifying tools than humans are.
+When the coordinator tells you what it needs, the specification is grounded in actual usage.
 When I spec tools myself, I invariably miss edge cases.

-**Persistence changes everything.** Agents with memory and persistent conversation history behave fundamentally differently from stateless agents.
-They build on previous discussions, reference past decisions, and develop something that looks remarkably like institutional knowledge.
+Persistence changes everything.
+Agents with memory and persistent conversation history behave differently from stateless agents.
+They build on previous discussions, reference past decisions, and develop what starts to look like institutional knowledge.

-**D&D is an excellent multi-agent test scenario.** It requires state management, creative collaboration, turn-based coordination, and long-term memory — all the hard problems in multi-agent systems, wrapped in something that's actually fun to work with.
+D&D is an excellent multi-agent test scenario.
+It requires state management, creative collaboration, turn-based coordination, and long-term memory – all the hard problems in multi-agent systems, wrapped in something that's actually fun to work with.

-**Keep the coordinator's prompt lean.** A coordinator with a 4000-token system prompt makes worse decisions than one with 1500 tokens of focused guidance.
+Keep the coordinator's prompt lean.
+A coordinator with a 4000-token system prompt makes worse decisions than one with 1500 tokens of focused guidance.
 More instructions doesn't mean better behavior.

 ## The stack